programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 When institutions such as the Internet Archive (IA), the Royal Danish Library (RDL) or the Bibliothèque nationale de France (BnF) archive the internet, they store the data in [WARC files](https://en.wikipedia.org/wiki/WARC_(file_format)).
 WARC files can be daunting to work with if you have not seen them before, as they are archival and technical by nature.[^1] Their primary objective is to ensure that the archived web can be saved for posterity and therefore prioritize effective long-term preservation above usability.
 This lesson teaches a method to unlock the potential of WARC files as a source for research.
 To do this, the lesson introduces the open-source software SolrWayback.

-SolrWayback is an open-source search and discovery tool developed primarily by the Royal Danish Library designed to make archived web content searchable and viewable in a single solution.[^18] Other tools for playback do exist, e.g., [pywb](https://github.com/webrecorder/pywb).
+<a href='https://doi.org/10.5281/zenodo.18314399'>SolrWayback</a> is an open-source search and discovery tool developed primarily by the Royal Danish Library designed to make archived web content searchable and viewable in a single solution.
+Other tools for playback do exist, e.g., [pywb](https://github.com/webrecorder/pywb).
 However, no other tool currently provides the search and discovery possibilities that SolrWayback does.
 Through this software, you can search for individual words and phrases across your collection.
 It can also be used as a tool to narrow down which parts of a collection you are interested in as part of your research.
 Hence, the software provides multiple ways of exporting subsets of the data for further analysis.[^2]

 ## Download
 To get started with SolrWayback, first download the software from the SolrWayback GitHub page.
 The software can be installed in multiple ways, however in this lesson you will install it through the bundle release version, which is the most common way.
 To get started navigate to the [release page](https://github.com/netarchivesuite/solrwayback/releases) of SolrWayback and download version 5.4.3 (this was the newest version when this lesson was written).